You make your own luck, as the saying goes.

 Don't Spread Yourself Too Thinly

 For the first 30 or so years of my life, this was my Achilles heel.
-I was wanted to do lots of different things, and would get distracted from one pathway by walking down another.
+I always wanted to do lots of different things and would get distracted from one pathway by walking down another.

 I'd do pretty well at one thing but never see it through long enough to reach my potential, realize all the benefits, and yield maximum success.

-At this stage you might not be able to formulate such a concise vision as the example above, and that's fine.
+At this stage you might not be able to formulate such a concise vision – like the example above – and that's fine.

 Perhaps you want to be your own boss, but all you know at this point is that you want to have your own business.
 That's a good enough starting point because you have a very good idea of the outcome you want.

 With visions such as this, you need to test the water in a number of areas before you find your niche.
 Where business is concerned, that might mean a few failed attempts; although we shouldn't look at these as failures but rather as part of the learning curve on the road to success.

 Similarly, if your vision for a relationship is to be with someone who enjoys fitness, healthy eating and traveling, then that's a really good starting point.
 Knowing what you do and don't want is important in any aspiration for success.

 The further you walk along the pathway towards your goal the clearer the vision will become; because the pieces of the puzzle begin to slot together.